What you need to know right now about the 2018 midterm elections

 Races to watch: NJ-02 (open, LoBiondo), NJ-03 (MacArthur), NJ-05 (Gottheimer), NJ-07 (Lance), NJ-11 (open, Frelinghuysen)

-November outlook: Five of New Jersey's 12 congressional seats are on CNN's competitive ratings this year.
+Five of New Jersey's 12 congressional seats are on CNN's competitive ratings this year.
 The two open seats left by retiring GOP Reps.
 Rodney Frelinghuysen and Frank LoBiondo are seen as big targets for Democrats to flip.
-Trump's unpopularity in the Garden State could curtail the GOP's attempts to rebuild after losing the governor's mansion last year.
-Democratic Sen. Bob Menendez is up for a third term this year, in a race that CNN ranks as solid Democrat.
+Trump's unpopularity in the Garden State

+could curtail the GOP's attempts to rebuild after losing the governor's mansion last year.
+Democratic Sen. Bob Menendez is up for a third term this year

 • New Mexico

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.